The African Penguin - The Boulders Colony

 The Calendar Of "Penguin Activities" For Boulders

 Because they live so far north, and in a relatively accessible region, African penguins have been particularly vulnerable to human depredation.
 From the time of time of the first Dutch settlement at the Cape in 1652 penguins were an invaluable addition to the settlers' food supply.
 Penguin eggs have also been regarded as a delicacy and were sold and eaten well into the twentieth century.
 In more recent times the decline in food supply has forced penguins to adapt their eating habits.
 Seals, which used to share the same small fish, now increasingly prey on the penguins instead.
 Oil spills from tankers are also a hazard since the oil clinging to their feathers affects their insulation.
 As a result of all this, there has been a serious reduction in their numbers, and African penguins are now regarded as an endangered species.
 There were several million African penguins in the nineteenth century.
-In 1930 there were still over a million birds but there are now only about 179 000 left.
+In 1930 there were still over a million birds but there are now only about 50 000 left.
 All the penguin breeding sites are now protected.
 At Betty's Bay, another mainland site, a fence has been erected to prevent disturbance from people and predators.
-This colony has now grown to about 100 pairs.
+This colony has now grown to over 1000 pairs.
 Nevertheless, threats to their safety remain.

 Organisations Concerned With The Preservation Of The African Penguin